JackDougherty/jack-site/_posts/2019-02-17-wordpress-to-jekyll-github.md

 ---
-title: 'Migrating from Wordpress to Jekyll remote-theme and GitHub Pages'
+title: 'Migrating from WordPress to Jekyll remote-theme and GitHub Pages'
 date: 2019-02-17
 permalink: /2019/02/17/wordpress-to-jekyll-github/
 categories: